-Kenneth Singleton is the Adams Distinguished Professor of Management at the Graduate School of Business at Stanford University.
+Kenneth Singleton is the Adams Distinguished Professor of Management, Emeritus at the Graduate School of Business at Stanford University.
 He has published widely on financial risks and their impacts on economic decision-making, including books on credit risk and dynamic asset pricing.
 His professional awards include the Smith-Breeden Prize (Journal of Finance), Frisch Medal (Econometrica), and the Stephen A. Ross Prize in Financial Economics (Foundation for the Advancement of Research in Financial Economics), and he is a Fellow of the Econometric Society, the Journal of Econometrics, and the Society for Financial Econometrics.

 Ken is currently a faculty advisor to and member of the Investment Committee of the Stanford GSB Impact Fund; and is a faculty advisor to Stanford Angels and Entrepreneurs.
 He was the Executive Editor of the Journal of Finance from 2012 to 2016; served as a Senior Associate Dean for Academic Affairs at the Stanford GSB from 2005 to 2008; was a special advisor to the chief economist at the IMF during the crisis in 2009; and co-led the Fixed Income Research group of Goldman Sachs, Asia while on leave from Stanford in the early 1990’s.